Chamsuri-class patrol boat: South Korean service

 54 vessels of the "Sea Dolphin" type and 47 vessels of the "Wildcat" type were constructed for the Republic of Korea Navy (ROKN).
 They were constructed at the shipyards Korea SB (later known as Hanjin Heavy Industries and HJ Shipbuilding) and Korea Tacoma.
 The first entered service in 1971–1972.
 By 2013, there were only 74 craft in service with the ROKN.
-In 2002, a Chamsuri-class patrol boat, PKM 357 was sunk during the Battle of Yeongpyeong versus North Korean forces.
+In 2002, a Chamsuri-class patrol boat, PKM 357 was sunk during the Battle of Yeonpyeong versus North Korean forces.
 A reproduction of the vessel was created and turned into a museum ship at the War Memorial of Korea.
 The Chamsuris are being replaced in Korean service by the (also known as the PKG class or Gumdoksuri class).

 Export

 The designers of the class, Daewoo, initially offered an export version, called the Dangpo class, but there were no buyers.
 The design called for a ship 150 t at full load with a length overall of 37 m, capable of making 37 kn with a range of 600 nmi at 20 kn.